 “The process to find new suppliers to deliver Carillion’s contracts continues.
 I am continuing to engage with staff, elected employee representatives and unions to keep them informed as these arrangements are confirmed.”

-New era of construction procurement?
+A new era of construction procurement?

 With the collapse of such a big player in the market, it is arguable that there will be more openings for SMEs looking for construction procurement opportunities.